theoliverlear/Style-Guide/Style Guide/Glossary.md

 Proficiency bias: when a programmer writes and styles code in a way that is consistent by their standard of knowledge and they fail to account for the lower standard of knowledge of other programmers.
-- This is cupled with a lack of understanding of the intended audience and a dismorphic idea of the code style for the intended audience.
+- This is coupled with a lack of understanding of the intended audience and a dismorphic idea of the code style for the intended audience.
 - Ex.
 "In figure 4.2, we can see that the author of the code has a proficiency biased.
 They skipped adding comments as to what the loop on line 42 does because